WikiCommunityHealth/warnings-dropoff-analysis/README.md

 Considering only the users who have declared their withdrawal from Wikipedia:

-* A bar chart which represents the percentage of users who have stopped editing in Wikipedia, and the percentage of users who have continued to be active.
+* A bar chart which indicates the percentage of users who have stopped editing in Wikipedia, and the percentage of users who have continued to be active.
-* A bar chart which represent the number of edits the users have made after having declared their withdrawal.
+* A bar chart which shows the number of edits the users have made after having declared their withdrawal.
+* A bar chart which illustrates the percentage of men and women who have declared the withdrawal from Wikipedia

 ### Users who have received at least a warning of medium severity